Guru-Guna/EX-5/README.md

 ### To write a python program for simulating RARP protocols using UDP
 # ALGORITHM :
 # CLIENT:
- 1.Start the program
+  1.Start the program.
   2.Using datagram sockets UDP function is established.
   3.Get the MAC address to be converted into IP address.
   4.Send this MAC address to server.
   5.Server returns the IP address to client
 # SERVER:
  1.Start the program.
  2.Server maintains the table in which IP and corresponding MAC addresses are stored.